RaghavaBandaru/3-Tire-Architecture-Automation-script/README.md

-This is demo project  to show git activities and Commands I have cloned repo to perform below activities.
+This is a demo project  to show git activities and Commands I have cloned the repo to perform the below activities.

-This automation script helps to install Dynamic Application environment:
+This automation script helps to install a Dynamic Application environment:

-Tools used:
+# Tools used:
-Maven Build Tool
+   1. Maven Build Tool
-Tomcat App Server
+   2. Tomcat App Server
-Nginx Web Server
+   3. Nginx Web Server
-Maria DB Server
+   4. Maria DB Server
-Git
+   5. Git

-Therefore, Total 2 scripts haveen implemented to complete 3 tier Application deployment
+Therefore, Total 2 scripts have implemented to complete 3 tier Application deployment